GeoMAE: Masking Representation Learning for Spatio-Temporal Graph Forecasting with Missing Values: Methodologies

 Unlike models based on decision trees that can handle missing values by treating them as special categorical features, deep learning models, particularly those based on neural networks, struggle to process input data with missing values, especially when missing values are represented by NaN (Not a Number).

 Therefore, missing values require special preprocessing.
 A common approach is to fill missing values with "0".
 On the one hand, "0" is a passive signal in neural network computations, meaning that it does not actively activate or suppress neurons.
 On the other hand, after the typical standardization preprocessing, the data would follow a standard normal distribution, and assigning zeros to missing values would have minimal impact on the original data distribution.
-Moreover, adding extra missing values to the input data and filling them with 0s behaves similarly to Dropout in the input layer, which models uncertainty, helping the model cope with partial input loss \cite{Gal2016Dropout}.
-However, this approach is only suitable when the proportion of missing data is low and when the actual missing rate in the data is similar to the missing rate during model training.
+Moreover, adding extra missing values to the input data and filling them with 0s behaves similarly to Dropout in the input layer, which models uncertainty, helping the model cope with partial input loss \citep{Gal2016Dropout}.
+However, this approach is only suitable when the missing data proportion is low and the actual missing rate in the data matches the training rate.
 This is because a high missing rate would lead to a large number of zeros in the input samples, altering the data distribution, and this bias could be learned by the model, ultimately affecting its generalization ability.

 Moreover, incorporating indicators of missingness in the input data is a feasible strategy.
-GAIN inputs both the mask matrix and the data into the model to extract the data representation \cite{Yoon2018GAIN}, and BRITS constructs a missing matrix and inputs it into the model to better capture correlations in time series data \cite{Cao2018BRITS}.
+GAIN inputs both the mask matrix and the data into the model to extract the data representation \citep{Yoon2018GAIN}, and BRITS constructs a missing matrix and inputs it into the model to better capture correlations in time series data \citep{Cao2018BRITS}.
 Generally, these models construct a 0/1 mask matrix, where 0 represents missing data and 1 represents existing data (or vice versa).
 However, this type of mask matrix faces a similar problem: the distribution of matrix values varies with different missing rates, which can affect the model's generalization ability.

 Therefore, we propose a new data preprocessing method that includes two components: missing data imputation and mask matrix construction.
 We first use random variables that follow a normal distribution for imputation to handle missing data.